YahooArchive/fake-server/README.md

 > responseBody: 'OK',
 > delay: 1000 }

+##### Remove Endpoint
+To remove an endpoint you have to send `POST` request to '/remove':

+> { route: '/foo/bar',
+> responseCode: 200,
+> responseBody: 'OK',
+> delay: 1000 }

+will remove `/foo/bar` endpoint.
+If there are multiple `foo/bar` endpoint available, it will remove the best matched endpoint only.

 ##### Resetting server configuration

 To avoid the need to restart fake-server in order to clear the configuration, we've implemented a special endpoint called `/flush`.
 By sending a `DELETE` request to http://localhost:3012/flush, you will erase all previously configured responses.

 ### Limitations
-- There are two reserved endpoints: POST '/add' and  `DELETE` '/flush'.
+- There are three reserved endpoints: `POST` '/add', '/remove' and  `DELETE` '/flush'.
 These cannot be used by your application.